linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 **maxrequestspersecond=**\ *NUMBER*
     Limit the maximum number of HTTP requests per second to one host.
     The average number of requests per second is approximately one third of the maximum.
+Values less than 1 and at least 0.001 can be used.
     To use values greater than 10, the HTTP server must return a "LinkChecker" response header.
     The default is 10.
     Command line option: none